Thelin90/CyberAttacks_OrientDB/README.md

 This json script will create edges between nodes that use different sources and destinations, among other things.

-Setup your OrientDB together with the manual that are provided from the developer.
+Start of with going to: https://github.com/Thelin90/CyberAttacks

+And follow the instructions in the manual.